DIY freezer paper stenciled scarf. Inspired by the frozen boulders the city snowplow piled up along our street, I made a scarf.

 To make this, you'll need: fabric, freezer paper, scissors, iron, pencil, craft knife, cutting mat, fabric paint, and a foam brush.
 I used a length of jersey from the fabric store—you know, T-shirt material.
 Soft and comfy, and doesn't fray around the edges.
 I sketched an abstract design onto the uncoated side of the freezer paper.
 These were just messy hexagons and pentagons that got gradually smaller.
+My tried and true method for elastic casings.
 Elastic threaded through a casing is a quick, easy way to cinch in fabric.

 It creates pretty gathers that are also stretchy.
 It’s most often used on a waistline, but you can also use it to gather in the hems of sleeves or even around a neckline on a peasant blouse.
 As simple as the process is, there are some pitfalls.
 Over the years, I think I’ve fallen prey to all of them!

-married to a bmw Free Sewing Patterns: Women’s Clothing 06.
+Women's Clothing.
+Married to a bmw Free Sewing Patterns: Women’s Clothing 06.

-February 2009 · 18 comments · Categories: Sewing
+February 2009 · 18 comments · Categories: Sewing.